Figure Out Your Bullshit

 The content provided on figureoutyourbullshit.com is not psychological, medical, or professional advice.
 It is not a prescription for becoming a better person, nor a substitute for therapy or counseling.

-The purpose of this site is to inspire personal reflection and encourage individuals to approach their own challenges using logic, reasoning, and principles of virtue.
+The purpose of this site is to inspire personal reflection, promote self-awareness, and encourage individuals to approach their own challenges using logic and reasoning, principles of virtue, and a little humor.
 Readers are encouraged to think critically, question assumptions, and take responsibility for their own growth and decisions.